Essential Oils for Seasonal Allergies

 It’s allergy season.

-If you are experiencing allergy symptoms, including coughing, sneezing, runny nose and watery eyes, it’s likely that your immune system is reacting to pollen and producing excessive amounts of histamine as a defense mechanism.
-Histamine attaches to the cells in our body and causes irritation that can trigger an allergic reaction or seasonal allergy symptoms.
+If you are experiencing allergy symptoms, including coughing, sneezing, a runny nose, and watery eyes, your immune system is likely reacting to pollen and producing excessive amounts of histamine as a defense mechanism.
+Histamine attaches to cells in the body, causing irritation that can trigger an allergic reaction or seasonal allergy symptoms.

 Histamine is a chemical compound released by your immune cells that helps your body eliminate allergens and respond to injury or inflammation.
-This histamine response causes smooth muscles to contract and blood vessels to dilate, so that your white blood cells can quickly find and attack the allergen, virus or infection.
+This histamine response causes smooth muscles to contract and blood vessels to dilate, allowing your white blood cells to quickly locate and attack the allergen, virus, or infection.

-Histamine is part of the body’s natural immune response, and typically enzymes, like DAO (diamine oxidase), support histamine metabolism in the digestive system and helps break down and balance histamine levels.
-Another enzyme, HNMT (Histamine N-methyltransferase), helps break down and mop of excessive histamine in spaces between cells.
+Histamine is part of the body’s natural immune response, and typically, enzymes like DAO (diamine oxidase) support histamine metabolism in the digestive system, helping to break down and balance histamine levels.
+Another enzyme, HNMT (Histamine N-methyltransferase), helps break down and mop up excessive histamine in spaces between cells.

-When these enzymes are not present or when you are suffering from a metabolic issue that makes it hard to break down histamine, it can build up and contribute to health concerns.
+When these enzymes are not present or when you are suffering from a metabolic issue that hinders histamine breakdown, it can accumulate and contribute to various health concerns.

 Symptoms of Histamine Intolerance